• Skip to primary navigation

 How to use a ginger bug:

 When your ginger bug is bubbly and fizzy it is ready to use.
-Add 2 Tbsp ginger bug liquid to a quart of any fruit juice or sweetened beverage and continue to ferment the juice on the counter.
+Add 2 tablespoon ginger bug liquid to a quart of any fruit juice or sweetened beverage and continue to ferment the juice on the counter.
 Use a closed container such as a mason jar or a swing-top grolsch-style bottle.

 Be sure to check on the beverage every 12 hours or so for carbonation levels by opening up the lid.